-Over the course of her career, Spark garnered many awards and recognitions for her work.
+Over the course of her career, Spark garnered many awards and much recognition for her work.
 She was twice nominated for the Booker Prize, was given eight honorary doctorate degrees (including from her alma mater, Edinburgh's Heriot Watt University), was made a dame of the British Empire in 1993, and a Golden PEN award for Lifetime's Distinguished Service to Literature.

 On the centenary of her birth, Spark's work remains vivid and startling for its combination of wit and social commentary, and she remains one of the most celebrated British authors of all time.
-The National Library of Scotland currently has an exhibition in her honour.

 Explore the world of Muriel Spark and Miss Jean Brodie with my Edinburgh walking tours!

 Enjoy the blog but can't take a tour?

 Show your support and

 buy me a coffee!